TheArjunAgarwal/sem3-notes/agth.typ

 As John Green once said: "Turtles all the way down!", we will say Equilibria all the way down.

 $
-"Dominent Equilibria" subset.eq "Weakly Dominent Equilibria" subset.eq "Nash Equilibria" subset.eq "Corelated Equilibria"
+"Dominant Equilibria" subset.eq "Weakly Dominant Equilibria" subset.eq "Nash Equilibria" subset.eq "Correlated Equilibria"
 $
-where the equilibria from Nash onwards are gurenteed to exist and Corealated is easy to compute.
+where the equilibria from Nash onwards are guaranteed to exist and Correlated is easy to compute.

 #thm[
   CE form a convex set